Have you ever got a song stuck in your head?

 Perhaps you want an introduction to a British accent.
 Hello by Adele is a classic example of a London accent.
 Her clear pronunciation makes her easy to understand, especially if you are new to English.
 As well, this song is a great way to practice the present simple.

 So, to sum up, you don’t have to just learn English from books!
-Why not use the easy-to-remember qualities of music and song to help you improve your English in 2021?
+Why not try using songs to learn English and the easy-to-remember qualities of music to help you improve in 2021?
 Whatever genre or style you go for, fill your life with music and at the same time, fill your head with English!

 Match these music related words to their definitions.